andreldeod/portfolio/README.md

-# portfolio
+See the projects directory for notebooks and code of projects that I have worked on.

-Notebooks and projects that I have worked on.
+See the resources > code  directory for useful code I have written over time.
+They are organized in directories relevant to what they do.